tehran/kernel.az/_posts/2020-05-20-bulk-ad-sec-group.md

 <!--more-->
 > And this is how a quote looks.

-You can download project files from this [link](https://github.com/tehran/Own-PowerShell-Scripts/tree/master/AD/BulkGroup) link.
+You can download project files from this [link](https://github.com/tehran/Own-PowerShell-Scripts/tree/master/AD/BulkGroup).